oguzhane/chrome-devtools-protocol-csharp/readme.md

 # Chrome DevTools Protocol

-Repository contains the AutoRest configuration for generating C# Chrome DevTools Protocol Library from the [OpenAPI specification](https://github.com/oguzhane/chrome-devtools-protocol-specs).
+Repository contains the AutoRest configuration for generating data models in Chrome DevTools Protocol from the [OpenAPI specification](https://github.com/oguzhane/chrome-devtools-protocol-specs).

 > see https://aka.ms/autorest